Shaharuque/insta-clone_next/README.md

 ##   await new Promise((resolve) => setTimeout(resolve, 10000));
 //for testing skeleton loader. this chunk of code will delay the response by 10 seconds. very useful for testing skeleton loader

+## group routing is for admin. if you want to create a group route for admin then you have to create a folder called (admin) and inside that folder create a file called page.tsx and layout.tsx. now everything under the admin folder will follow the layout(AdminLayout)

 ##10:10:00 thekey dekha lagbey
 ##Profile Image ar kaj 12:00:00 thekey dekha lagbey